rocicorp/replicache/doc/docs/launch-checklist.md

 ## JS SDK

-- If you wish to change the type of a mutator (eg, the number or type of its arguments) you must choose a new name; Replicache does not handle mutator versioning.
+- If you wish to change the signature of a mutator (eg, the number or type of its arguments) you must choose a new name; Replicache does not handle mutator versioning.
-- At some point you will almost certainly wish to change the schema of mutations included in the `PushRequest` and the `clientView` returned in the `PullResponse`.
+- At some point you will almost certainly wish to change the schema of mutations included in the `PushRequest` and the client view returned in the `PullResponse`.
 The `ReplicacheOptions.schemaVersion` exists to facilitate this; it can be set by your app and is passed in both the `PushRequest` and `PullRequest`.
 Consider setting the `schemaVersion` from the start so that you don't later have to special case the "no schemaVersion" case.
 - If a user's auth token can expire during a session, causing your endpoints to return a 401, be sure that re-auth is handled for **Push** and **Pull** via `getAuth`.
-- If you wish to store per-client state, be sure to key it by `clientID`, and not, for example, by user id which can be common to more than one client.
+- Ensure your use of `clientID` is correct.
+A `clientID` represents a unique running instance of the `Replicache` class.
+Typically in applications, each tab _load_ gets a unique `clientID`.
+Do not use the `clientID` as a stable identifier for a user, machine, or browser profile. **Note:** In multiplayer applications, a common and correct application of the `clientID` is to represent a running session (e.g., a mouse cursor), because in most multiplayer applications the design goal is that two tabs from the same user should show up as two separate cursors to other users.
+- Do not use the `clientID` to look up what information was last sent to a client when computing the `PullResponse`.
+Since a `clientID` represents a unique running instance of `Replicache`, that design would result in each new tab pulling down a fresh snapshot.
+Instead, use the `cookie` feature of `PullResponse` to assign a unique ID to each returned pull.
+Replicache internally forks the cache when creating a new client and will reuse these cookie values across clients, resulting in new clients being able to startup from previous clients' state with minimal download at startup.
-- Be sure to use the "name" parameter to the Replicache constructor to differentiate Replicache instances for different users; otherwise Replicache may try to fork state from a different user at startup.
+- The `name` property of `ReplicacheOptions` is required to differentiate Replicache instances for different users; otherwise Replicache may try to fork state from a different user at startup.

 ## All endpoints